tmsvg/pear-tree/README.md

 Purpose
 -------
-**Pear Tree** automatically pairs parentheses, quotes, HTML tags, and many other text items based on a simple-to-define set of rules, and provides pair-wise deletion, newline expansion, and other usual auto-pair features, all without interfering with Vim's undo or dot-repeat functionality.
+**Pear Tree** automatically pairs parentheses, quotes, HTML tags, and many other text items based on a simple-to-define set of rules.
+It also provides pair-wise deletion, newline expansion, and other typical auto-pair features without interfering with Vim's undo or dot-repeat functionality.

 Installation
 ------------
 Follow the instructions provided by your plugin manager.
 Using [vim-plug](https://github.com/junegunn/vim-plug), you would place the following in your vimrc and run `:PlugInstall`

 ```vim
 Plug 'tmsvg/pear-tree'
 ```

 You can also install Pear Tree manually by placing the files in their appropriate locations in your Vim directory.
 Remember to run `:helptags` if you choose this method.

 Features
 --------
 ### Multi-Character Pair Support

 Pear Tree is not limited to pairing single characters like `(` with `)`, `{` with `}`, and so on.
 If you would like to pair, say, `/*` with `*/` or `<!--` with `-->`, it works just as well.

 ### Wildcard Support

 A powerful feature of Pear Tree is its support for wildcard string matching.
 This is particularly useful for HTML tags, wherein there can be strings of some arbitrary length between the `<` and `>` characters (e.g. `<body>`, `<ul>`, `<p class="Foo">`).

 ### Dot-Repeatability

 Pear Tree allows brace expansion without breaking Vim's dot-repeat *or* undo functionality.
 Consider this example:

 ```c
 1  int foo();|